 I thought it might be fun to show you the piece of art that started this new love of collage and art therapy for me.
 I also thought by seeing it and describing some of what I did with it and still do in most of my work, that it might open some new ideas and possibilities for you and your art work.
 Maybe some of you think that art is not a 'talent' you were blessed with , with this I hope you can see that there are always art talents hidden in all of us.
 We sometimes need to start with something that is fun and interesting, as well as a lower level of difficulty.
 Then before you know it, you are making art work that is meaningful, fun and your very own style.
 I will add a few close up pictures of the collage, so that you can get a feel for the piece and work a little better, as I describe what I did while making it etc. Because of the collage product I used, there is a glossy texture to the piece, which makes the photos difficult.
 I am also not exactly known to be great at taking pictures, that is my hubbies talent, not mine.
 But I think you can see enough of it that you will get an idea of what I did.

 First you need to decide on what your theme or content will be, no matter what medium you are going to do in artwork, that is the first step.
 As you already know, with this piece, my theme was my grandmother.
 I wanted the collage to be about her and her life.
 She loved her kids and was very proud of her many grandchildren and great grandchildren, so I also wanted to include them in the work.
 I knew if I tried to have independent photos of everyone in the family, it would end up being a wall mural rather than a poster size piece.
 That meant I had to go through all of my photos and find those that had her in them and then narrow some of them down to those that were of her with all the kids and grand kids.
 But I made a point of picking only photos that she was in.
 Once I had my pictures out and pretty sure those I wanted to use, I scanned them and printed them on non glossy paper.
 If you do not have a printer or one that doesn't do the quality of picture copies you are happy with, then you can always go to any store that does good quality photo copies.
 I would make sure that you do some in all different sizes, especially those that have a lot of people or content in them.
 You need a variety of sizes, and it is easier to fit all of your pictures on a project if you make some of them small.
 You can use the ones that you like most a little larger, I used some of the pictures of grandma up close and different stages in her life.
-As you can see in the picture to the right, I used a photo that is larger with a close up of her and her great grandchild.

 The second step is to decide what you want to use as a base for your collage item.
 I chose to do mine on a large piece of matting board.
 You can do this kind of collage work on just about anything though.
 You can use canvas, wood items, paper items such as boxes made to collage or paint, paper cards that are blank and ready to decorate.
 You can even do this type of work on metal items, which I love to do.
 Just make sure you pick an item that is clean and dry.
 Some glass or metal items you might need to put a base coat of a preparation product.
 You can ask at any art/crafts type stores and they can tell you what you need to prepare a surface for collage work.